 Godstowe is able to offer Means Tested Bursaries to girls who may otherwise be unable to attend the school due to financial constraints.
-Godstowe girls are extremely successful in many areas of achievement and the Governors are keen to encourage girls to take advantage of both the school’s many specialities and its outstanding record of producing Happy, Successful and Confident young women in a stable and nurturing environment.
+Godstowe girls are extremely successful in many areas of achievement and the Governors are keen to encourage girls to take advantage of both the school’s many specialities and its outstanding record of producing Confident, Happy and Successful young women in a stable and nurturing environment.

 Bursaries are only offered to girls attending the Preparatory School (Years 3 to 8) however parents with children at any primary school may apply for a bursary during the preceding academic year in anticipation of entry into the Main Preparatory School.